Natalie Baugh, Kindergarten

 “Every child deserves a champion; an adult who will never give up on them, who understand the power of connection and insists they become the best they can possibly be.” – Rita Person, Educator

-My name is Natalie Baugh.
-I was born in Lubbock, Texas and moved to Norman to attend The University of Oklahoma in the fall of 2013.
+Hello!
+I am eager to begin my second year of teaching at Terra Verde.
+I am a Lubbock, Texas native who moved to Norman to attend The University of Oklahoma in the fall of 2013.
 During my time at OU, I studied Early Childhood Education.
-I have known that I wanted to be a teacher for most of my life and my experiences throughout my undergraduate program confirmed that working with children is where my passion lies.
-I had the opportunity to intern at The University of Oklahoma’s Institute of Childhood Development where I discovered just how special working with young children truly is.
+My experiences throughout my undergraduate program confirmed that working with children is where my passion lies.
 Spending days in the classroom is unlike any experience in the world.
-This career will allow me to reflect, grow and continue learning for life.
-I am eager to join the Terra Verde team and learn alongside the children each day!
+This career allows me to reflect, grow and continue learning every day.
+I cannot wait to embark on the adventure that is Kindergarten!

-I feel that Terra Verde is the perfect fit for me.
+Terra Verde is the perfect fit for me.
 My philosophy and beliefs regarding education align with the mission and goals of Terra Verde.
 I am eager to create a community of learners who respect the differences of our world and recognize the role they play.
 Students must learn the cognitive skills to succeed in this world but more importantly they must learn how to be caring individuals.
 Our classroom will be one in which children produce knowledge and form meaning based on their experiences.
 I maintain a passion and commitment to help all students become independent thinkers who believe in themselves as unique individuals.
-I am delighted to have the opportunity to join the amazing faculty, families and children that make up Terra Verde Discovery School.
+I am delighted to have the opportunity to work alongside the amazing faculty, families, and children that make up Terra Verde Discovery School.

 Tracy Miller, 3rd Grade